 - 2 teaspoons ground cinnamon, divided

-- 6 cups peeled and thinly sliced Granny Smith apples (about 4 apples)
+- 6 cups peeled and thinly sliced baking apples, about 3 large apples

 - 1 tablespoon fresh lemon juice